 If you never tell a man he needs air to breathe...

 What would he do in space?

 He would inhale, exhale,

 And continue to survive.

 There is a man who lives on the moon.

-He considers his old Earth, and moving turf.
+He considers his old Earth, and shifting the surf.

 He misses the people, the birds, the bees.